CMU-MultiComp-Lab/mmml-course/fall2022/_pages/syllabus.md

 questions, if needed.
 Some lectures will also contain some live survey questions.
   - While watching the lecture (either live or recorded video), students are required to fill a form where they include their main takeaways from the lecture (aka, highlights).
-  - The form should be submitted within 42 hours from the scheduled end of the live lecture.
-For example, if the lecture was scheduled to end at 4:40pm ET on Tuesday, then the highlight form is due Thursday at 10:40am ET.
+  - The form should be submitted the same day as the lecture, before 11:59pm ET.
+For example, if the lecture was scheduled Tuesday, then the highlight form is due on the same Tuesday at 11:59pm ET
   - Students need to use the provided online template for the highlight form.
 This form was designed for two main purposes: (1) help students for taking active notes during lectures, and (2) offer students the opportunity to ask questions about the content of